1969 European Amateur Team Championship

-The 1969 European Amateur Team Championship took place 26–29 June at Hamburger Golf Club – Falkenstein, 20 kilometres west of central Hamburg, Germany.
+The 1969 European Amateur Team Championship took place 26–29 June at Hamburger Golf Club – Falkenstein, outside Hamburg, Germany.
 It was the sixth men's golf European Amateur Team Championship.

+Venue

+The hosting club Hamburger Golf Club was founded in 1906, one of the ten oldest clubs in Germany, and initially based in Flottbek.
+The championship course in Falkenstein, 20 kilometres west of central Hamburg, was designed by English golf architects Harry Colt, Charles Hugh Alison and John Stanton Fleming Morrison and completed in October 1930.

+The club hosted the professional tournament German Open six times 1951–1965 and again in 1981 on the European Tour.

+Course layout

 Format

 All participating teams played one qualification round of stroke-play with up to six players, counted the five best scores for each team.

 The eight best teams formed flight A, in knock-out match-play over the next three days.
 The teams were seeded based on their positions after the stroke play.
-Each of the four best placed teams were drawn to play the quarter final against one of the teams in the flight placed in the next four positions.
+Each of the four best placed teams were drawn to play the quarter-final against one of the teams in the flight placed in the next four positions.
 In each match between two nation teams, two 18-hole foursome games and five 18-hole single games were played.
 Teams were allowed to switch players during the team matches, selecting other players in to the afternoon single matches after the morning foursome matches.

 The six teams placed 9–14 in the qualification stroke-play formed Flight B to play similar knock-out play and the four teams placed 15–18 formed Flight C to meet each other, to decide their final positions.